joao-m-santos/concurr/README.md

 To streamline development, I used the [Chakra UI](https://chakra-ui.com/) component library.

-I got a free tier API key from [exchangeratesapi.io](https://exchangeratesapi.io/) and created a small interface file for API calls (`service.js`).
+Initially, I got a free tier API key from [exchangeratesapi.io](https://exchangeratesapi.io/) and created a small interface file for API calls (`service.js`).
 For the historical rates evolution, I had to manually perform requests for specific dates, since the API's Time-Series Endpoint is unnavailable for the free tier.

+Due to hosting problems and the free-tier limitations, I switched to the free [exchangerate.host](https://exchangerate.host/#/) API.
+With this API I was able to undo the weird time-series logic as well.

 For the graph visualization, I used [Recharts](https://recharts.org/).

 ## Usage